fb pixel

 Who are your faculty and staff?

 The faculty in Criminal Justice come from a variety of educational backgrounds, including Criminology, Sociology, Psychology, Education, and History.
-Our faculty research many different topics and use a variety of methods (quantitative, qualitative, and mixed-methods).
+Our faculty research many different topics and use a variety of research methodologies.

 You can find profiles and contact information for our faculty and Departmental Assistant on our Faculty and Staff web page.